Hands Across The Water

 Hands ensures that 100% of donations and fundraising goes directly to the children and projects in Thailand with not one cent spent on administration or marketing.
 This is made possible through the creation of a separate entity, Hands Group, which is the social enterprise that delivers leadership, education and travel experiences.
 Profits from events such as Future of Leadership fund the running of Hands Group including all marketing and administration for the charity.

-Find out more at www.handsgroup.org.au
+You can find out more at www.handsgroup.org.au